darraghoriordan/darragh-oriordan-com/src/pages/2019/10/19/azure-pipelines-serverless-graphql-react-yaml/index.md

 Azure provides a special "Copy to Azure" task but the _does not work_ on Linux build agents.
 Instead we use the azure CLI to do this for us.

 Use the bash client.
-We're on linux and I this will be there for sure.
+We're on Linux and I this will be there for sure.

 "$web" is the default storage container for static sites on Azure blobs.
-The $ is a special character in bash so we have to escape it with "\".
-The Azure variables "\$(XXX)" are replaced before running on bash.
+The $ is a special character in bash so we have to escape it with "\\".
+The Azure variables "\$(XXX)" are replaced before running on bash so won't be a problem.

+That's it for the client.
+Static sites are awesome!

 ```yaml
 - task: AzureCLI@2